All Episodes

 Yeah, man.

-I mean, get dirty, get your hands into it, go make something out of yourself, you know, trade work, those kinds of things.
+I mean, get dirty, get your hands into it, go make something out of yourself.

-Uh he's just a great guy.
+He's just a great guy.

 I had two very cool experiences recently.

-Um I'm in a restaurant, and you know, the the owner recognizes me from TV after 25 years, that occasionally happens.
+I'm in a restaurant, and, you know, the owner recognizes me from TV.

-And anyway, and and in both cases, there were people in the kitchen that wanted to meet me.
+And anyway, and in both cases, there were people in the kitchen that wanted to meet me.

-And I go back in the kitchen and I'm hanging out there, and I'm like, you have no idea.
+And I go back in the kitchen, and I'm hanging out there, and I'm like, you have no idea.

 Guys, this is where my life started in the kitchen of a restaurant when I was a dishwasher.